-Given the potential for mayhem, we welcome Defense Secretary Leon Panetta’s statement that the Pentagon will strengthen its vetting and threat detection procedures.
+Given the potential for mayhem, we welcome Defense Secretary Leon Panetta’s that the Pentagon will strengthen its vetting and threat detection procedures.
 Americans must also recognize that many Afghans view the coalition as an occupying force, which will set off hatreds and resentments when Korans are mistakenly burned, innocent civilians are killed, and crops and livelihoods inadvertently destroyed.

 The U.S. has to take more sensible measures to improve cultural sensitivity.
 No, we’ll never get soldiers to stop swearing, but increasing the number of Muslim U.S. trainers and interpreters and stepping up pre-deployment cultural training make sense.

-More fundamentally, President Barack Obama’s administration needs to re-examine its goals in standing up an Afghan force of 352,000 military and police personnel.
+More fundamentally, President Barack Obama’s administration needs to its goals in standing up an Afghan force of 352,000 military and police personnel.
 From 2002 through fiscal year 2013, the U.S. has obligated about $60 billion to creating and training Afghan security forces.
 Yet in April 2012, the Department of Defense reported that only about 7 percent of the army and 9 percent of the police could operate independently, “with advisers.”
 (That caveat was added after last year’s rating, in which no unit was deemed capable of being “independent.”)

 As we have argued before, creating a hollow force serves nobody’s interests -- especially when that force seems fiscally unsustainable.
 In May, the international community pledged to provide Afghanistan with $4.1 billion annually through 2017 to support its security forces -- half what the Pentagon estimated in May 2011 would be necessary.
 Afghanistan can barely afford to pay a few hundred million of that amount on its own, especially given its other governance and development challenges.